WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 This is thanks to awesome Hardware Wallet Interface of Bitcoin core.

 However, not all of the many hardware wallets have been tested and reviewed by the developers.
-Everything seems to work fine with the ColdCard, BitBox, Trezor, Ledger and KeepKey.
+Everything seems to work fine with the ColdCard, BitBox, Trezor, and KeepKey.
 ::::

 :::details